Neolithic: Pre-Pottery Neolithic A

-The Neolithic 1 (PPNA) period began roughly around 10,000 BC in the Levant.
+The Neolithic 1 (PPNA) period began around 10,000 BC in the Levant.
 A temple area in southeastern Turkey at Göbekli Tepe, dated to around 9500 BC, may be regarded as the beginning of the period.
-This site was developed by nomadic hunter-gatherer tribes, as evidenced by the lack of permanent housing in the vicinity, and may be the oldest known human-made place of worship.
+This site was developed by nomadic hunter-gatherer tribes, as shown by the absence of permanent housing nearby, and may be the oldest known human-made place of worship.
 At least seven stone circles, covering 25 acre, contain limestone pillars carved with animals, insects, and birds.
 Stone tools were used by perhaps as many as hundreds of people to create the pillars, which might have supported roofs.
-Other early PPNA sites dating to around 9500–9000 BC have been found in Tell es-Sultan (ancient Jericho), Israel (notably Ain Mallaha, Nahal Oren, and Kfar HaHoresh), Gilgal in the Jordan Valley, and Byblos, Lebanon.
+Other early PPNA sites dating to around 9500–9000 BC have been found in Palestine, notably in Tell es-Sultan (ancient Jericho) and Gilgal in the Jordan Valley; Israel (notably Ain Mallaha, Nahal Oren, and Kfar HaHoresh); and in Byblos, Lebanon.
 The start of Neolithic 1 overlaps the Tahunian and Heavy Neolithic periods to some degree.

 The major advance of Neolithic 1 was true farming.
 In the proto-Neolithic Natufian cultures, wild cereals were harvested, and perhaps early seed selection and re-seeding occurred.
 The grain was ground into flour.
 Emmer wheat was domesticated, and animals were herded and domesticated (animal husbandry and selective breeding).

 In 2006, remains of figs were discovered in a house in Jericho dated to 9400 BC.
 The figs are of a mutant variety that cannot be pollinated by insects, and therefore the trees can only reproduce from cuttings.
 This evidence suggests that figs were the first cultivated crop and mark the invention of the technology of farming.
 This occurred centuries before the first cultivation of grains.

 Settlements became more permanent, with circular houses, much like those of the Natufians, with single rooms.
 However, these houses were for the first time made of mudbrick.
 The settlement had a surrounding stone wall and perhaps a stone tower (as in Jericho).
 The wall served as protection from nearby groups, as protection from floods, or to keep animals penned.
 Some of the enclosures also suggest grain and meat storage.